NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerTMS/README.md

 Real-time visualization of an electric field (E-field) for transcranial magnetic stimulation (TMS) on the brain surface, visualization through an AR app (over browser).

 ## Approach and Plan
-- TMS module mapping NifTi file onto brain mesh (done)
-- Create a 3D TMS coil in Slicer that can be moved by the user (done) -> TODO: create a bounding box for the Coil mesh to not turn it into brain
+- We created a TMS module in Slicer mapping NifTi file onto brain mesh with 3D TMS coil that can be moved by the user (done) -> TODO: create a bounding box for the Coil mesh to not turn it into brain
-- OpenIGTLinkIF used to transfer data into 3D Slicer (done)
+- We use OpenIGTLinkIF used to transfer data (E-Field from TMS) into 3D Slicer (done)
-- Next steps include connecting 3DSlicer to the web browser with our newly implemented WebSocket from https://github.com/liampaulhus/slicerWebWSS-WIP
+- Next steps include connecting 3DSlicer to the web browser using our newly implemented WebSocket from https://github.com/liampaulhus/slicerWebWSS-WIP
-- Connect a mobile device via WebXR, we have started implementing face tracking for TMS with simple JavaScript.
-This needs to be implemented with WebXR.
+- Connect a mobile device via WebXR: So far, we have started implementing face tracking for the TMS module with simple JavaScript.
+This needs to be implemented with WebXR to retrieve depth information.
-- ...

 ## Progress and Next Steps

-1.
-2.

 ## Illustrations